rtk-rs/rinex-cli/demos/SURVEY.md

 :warning: CGGTTS mode
 =====================

-As stated elsewhere, `cggtts` mode option requires the definition of a reference point.
+As stated elsewhere, `cggtts` mode requires the definition of a reference point.
 So it is normal that this command line does not work:

 ```bash